git-commit-id/git-commit-id-maven-plugin/README.md

 The plugin **is available from Maven Central** (<a href="http://search.maven.org/#search%7Cga%7C1%7Cpl.project13">see here</a>), so you don't have to configure any additional repositories to use this plugin.

 A detailed description of using the plugin is available in the [Using the plugin](docs/using-the-plugin.md) section.
 All you need to do in the basic setup is to include that plugin definition in your `pom.xml`.
-For more advanced users we also prepared a [guide to provide a brief overview of the moreadvanced configurations](docs/using-the-plugin.md)<a>... read on!
+For more advanced users we also prepared a [guide to provide a brief overview of the more advanced configurations](docs/using-the-plugin.md)<a>... read on!

 Versions
 --------